bd/twidor/README.md

 Note that, the current release includes only a single keyboard layout, the [Backspice keymap](https://raw.githubusercontent.com/AlexBravo/Twiddler/master/Backspice2%20cheat%20sheet.txt).

-This is a beta release because it has received limited testing.
 Feedback and reports of issues are welcome [here](https://github.com/rich-murphey/twidor/issues).